wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

   </ul>
 {{site.data.alerts.end}}

-{% include important.html content="Do not add the `$` character to the application or service name.
-These spans are rejected by Wavefront." %}
+{% include important.html content="Do not add the `$` character to the application or service name of a span.
+Wavefront rejects these spans." %}

 ### Instrument Your Application with OpenTracing SDKs